Athletes, including runners, are prone to plantar fasciitis as a result of extensive running and exercise.

 When the long, flat ligament on the bottom of the foot (call the Plantar Fascia) stretches irregularly, it develops small tears that cause inflammation in the ligament.
 But instead of feeling pain most in the area when using it the most, the pain that results from this irritation is usually most noticeable in the morning after getting out of bed.
 Putting sudden weight on the inflamed area after long periods of rest will cause stress on the area; which then leads to pain.

-Athletes and runners are particularly prone to developing plantar fasciitis.
+Runners are particularly prone to developing plantar fasciitis.

 If stress and tension on the plantar fascia ligament causes this condition to develop, then running long distances or putting repetitive pounding on the heel of the foot during exercise can obviously lead to the development of plantar fasciitis.